Overview of assessment pathways

 This section provides important information for IMGs with basic medical qualifications and/or specialist qualifications who want to find out about the assessment pathways, including eligibility requirements, application processes, documentation requirements and methods of assessment.

 The brief descriptions that follow are preliminary guides to assist you to determine which pathways you are most likely to be eligible to apply for, and how to apply.
-Where relevant, links to more detailed information are provided.
+Where relevant, links to more detailed information is provided.

 To help you clarify which pathway may be relevant to you, an initial self-assessment check is provided as a guide.